Truth Bomb: Get Ready for Life at Your Natural Weight to Suck a Lot More (and Why It’s Actually Really Great)

 Stick with me, please.
 This is important.

-You can get there, though, if you are willing for life to suck a lot more…
+You can get there, though, if you are willing for life to suck more than expected…

-When Life Sucks, It’s A Call for Authenticity
+When Life Sucks, It’s a Call for Authenticity

 In my opinion, an authentic life is 50/50 good and bad, where 50% sucks and the other 50% is really freaking amazing.
+Toxic positivity, however, has taught us that life should be 90% happy and if it’s less than that, you’re doing it wrong.

-Pain shouldn’t be numbed; it should be felt with courage and an open heart.
+Pain shouldn’t be numbed — it should be felt with courage and an open heart.
 That’s authentic living, and that’s how you reach your natural weight.

 When You Want to Lose Weight, It’s a Call for Courage

-It asks you to stop dieting, listen to your body, and feel your feelings when you want to eat past fullness — especially the uncomfortable feelings that make you want to crawl out of your skin.
+The simplest road map to success is the Psycho-Spiritual Wellness eating guidelines, and it takes courage to follow.
+It asks you to stop dieting, listen to your body, and feel your authentic discomfort when you want to eat past fullness — especially the uncomfortable feelings that make you want to crawl out of your skin.

-I mean, the whole ‘listening to your body’ part is really hard for those with a history of binge eating, but the feelings part?
+That last part is the doozy.
+I mean, the whole ‘listening to your body’ part is really hard for those with a history of overeating, but the feelings part?
 Can we just skip that, please?

 This is why so many people say: